Ananda Samarakoon: Composer

-The love themed song Endada Menike unfolds in the form of a dialogue between a young village boy and a girl.
-Poetic and beautifully rustic, it became a success and Samarakone followed it with a string of successful songs in the early to mid-1940s, the period considered his golden age.
+The love themed song Endada Menike (එන්නද මැණිකේ) unfolds in the form of a dialogue between a young village boy and a girl.
+Poetic and beautifully rustic, it became a success and Samarakoon followed it with a string of successful songs in the early to mid-1940s, the period considered his golden age.
 Among his best known works are: